Polk County Court Records

 The fee is $25.00 per certified copy (non-refundable once a search is completed).
 Applicants must complete the appropriate form — Birth Certificate Order Form or Death Certificate Order Form — provide proof of identity, and submit supporting documentation establishing eligibility.
 Forms in Spanish are also available on the county website.

-For events older than six months, requests should be directed to the Oregon Health Authority’s Center for Health Statistics (P.O.
-Box 14050, Portland, OR 97293-0050; phone (971) 673-1190).
-The OHA’s Order a Birth Certificate and Order a Death Certificate pages detail the available channels and associated fees.
+For events older than six months, direct requests to the Oregon Health Authority's Center for Health Statistics (P.O.
+Box 14050, Portland, OR 97293-0050; Phone: (971) 673-1190).
+The OHA's Order a Birth Certificate and Order a Death Certificate pages detail the available channels and associated fees.
 Older vital records may also be accessible through the Oregon State Archives.

 Polk County Probate Court Records

-The Polk County Circuit Court has exclusive jurisdiction over probate proceedings, which include the administration of decedent estates, validation of wills, appointment of personal representatives, establishment of guardianships and conservatorships, and trust-related matters.
+The Polk County Circuit Court has exclusive jurisdiction over probate proceedings — administration of decedent estates, validation of wills, appointment of personal representatives, establishment of guardianships and conservatorships, and trust-related matters.

 Searching Probate Records